thjodbjorge/Mortality_prediction/README.txt

 Mor_univariate.py  -  Univariate protein phenotype associations
 Mor_predict_single_protein.py  -  Train prediction models with single proteins

-association_functions.py - Functions used in Mor_pred_associations to correct and calculate associations between predictions and phenotypes.
+association_functions.py - Functions used in Mor_pred_associations.ipynb to correct and calculate associations between predictions and phenotypes.
-Calculate_score.py - Functions to calculate scores for predictions helpers_pat.py - Implementation of the Hyperopt tuner for testing XGB and MLP.
-Code by Pat Zhang.
+Calculate_score.py - Functions to calculate predictions scores. helpers_pat.py - Class for hyperparameter tuning using hyperopt for testing XGB and MLP.
+Code by Pat Zhang, Amgen, 2019.
 Predict_functions.py - Functions with all the used prediction methods, in most cases just a wrapper around common scikit-learn functions.
 R_functions.py - A wrapper using rpy2 to access R functions.